top of page

 And he said unto them, Render therefore unto Caesar the things which be Caesar's, and unto Alahayim the things which be Alahayim's.

-Act 4:36
+Act 4:36-37

-And Joses, who by the apostles was surnamed Barnabas, (which is, being interpreted, The son of consolation,) a Levite, and of the country of Cyprus,
+And Joses, who by the apostles was surnamed Barnabas, (which is, being interpreted, The son of consolation,) a Levite, and of the country of Cyprus, 37 Having land, sold it, and brought the money, and laid it at the apostles' feet.

 • The Lord has given us grace in our captivities to keep the things needful for our well-being.
 In regards to making pictures, its unseemly to do if we aren’t doing it for government/work/school mandated purposes.
 For example, one would have to take a picture for a work i.d., but wouldn’t take a picture because one may want to show someone on Facebook a new haircut.
-Rather one can make a live video to avoid offense as videos are live visuals, not dead likenesses like portraits.
+Rather, one can make a live video to avoid offense as videos are live visuals, not dead likenesses like portraits.

 Can we have family pictures in our homes?